Asylum Information Database (AIDA)

 The Refugee Research Network (RRN) aims to contribute to the improvement of the well-being of refugees and forced migrants around the world by expanding our awareness refugee issues and forced migration; improving communication concerning this knowledge within and between academic, policy-making and practice sectors in the Global South and North; and alliance-building and active policy involvement in the development of national and international policy frameworks and humanitarian practices affecting refugees and forced migrants.

-The COI Forum is a free online tool for all COI researchers and users of COI working in refugee status determination to share publications and ideas on COI research and sources, to post any COI-research related questions, as well as to develop shared resources.
-The COI Forum is open to such organisations and individuals, subject to approval by the COI Forum moderators, but is a confidential private discussion group only for the use of its members.
+The COI Forum is a free online tool for all COI researchers and users of COI working in refugee status determination to share publications and ideas on COI research and sources, to post any COI (research) related questions for other members to answer, as well as to develop shared resources.
+The COI Forum is open to all organisations and individuals, subject to approval by the COI Forum moderators, but is a confidential private discussion group only for the use of its members.

-To find out more about the governance of the COI Forum and to register please follow the steps explained here.
+To find out more about the governance of the COI Forum and to register for free please follow the steps explained here:

 Electronic Immigration Network (EIN)https://www.ein.org.uk 1 Delaunays Road, Crumpsall Green, Manchester M8 4QS United Kingdom Tel.: (+44) 0845 458 4151